Corley Hall Plantation – Lexington, South Carolina

 South Carolina | SC Picture Project | Lexington County Photos | Corley Hall Plantation

 The Corley Hall Plantation house in Lexington was built in 1819 by Emmanuel Corley on 102 acres of land bequeathed to him by his father, Laurance Corley.
-Though corn, rice, and cotton were grown here, the property is better known for being the home of Lutheran Theological Seminary.
-Emmanuel’s wife, Catherine, deeded it to the seminary after her husband’s death in 1834.
+Though corn, rice, and cotton were grown here, the property is better known for once being the home of Lutheran Theological Seminary.
+Emmanuel’s wife, Catherine, deeded the house to the seminary after her husband’s death in 1834.

 Prior to the relocation of the seminary to Lexington, students had met in the neighboring community of Pomaria for four years.
 The seminary remained in Lexington for over 20 years before moving to Newberry, near the town of its origins, and combining with Newberry College in either 1856 or 1858 (sources differ).
 The Lexington property was then purchased by the Reverend William Berly, the seminary’s first graduate as well as president of the Lutheran Synod from 1842 until 1847 and again from 1863 through 1865.
 He also served as principal of the nearby Female Academy until his death in 1871.
 Berly used the home as his residence.

 The property remained in the Berly family for several generations before once again coming into the hands of Corley descendants.
 Above is an undated historical photo of Berly family members.
 Currently the home is owned by Chuck and Dawn Corley.